-Claim is poorly defined/broad so its real meaning is misunderstood
+Claim is poorly defined / broad so its real meaning is misunderstood

 Examples

-A recent example is the claim “Good for the planet” by plant- based beverage and yogurt producer Alpro (UK) Ltd that the ASA ruled as misleading in 2021.
+A recent example is the claim “Good for the planet” by plant-

 10.1 Has the claim failed to specify whether it refers to the product/packaging/service or just a portion?